10 Shear Loading in Beams

 \[ F^{\prime}=\frac{\Delta M}{I} Q \]

-We can calculate the shear stress from \(\tau=\frac{V}{A}\) where V = F’ and A is the area of the cross-section that force F’ acts on.
-This area will be width, Δx, multiplied by the thickness of the beam, t.
+We can calculate the transverse shear stress from \(\tau=\frac{V}{A}\), where V = F’ and A is the area of the cross-section that force F’ acts on.
+This area will be the width, Δx, multiplied by the thickness of the beam, t.

 \[ \tau=\frac{V}{A}=\frac{F^{\prime}}{\Delta x t}=\frac{\Delta M Q}{\Delta x I t} \]

-From Section 7.2 we know that the change in moment with respect to x is equal to the shear force, V
+From Section 7.2 we know that the change in moment with respect to x is equal to the shear force, V.

 \[ \frac{\Delta M}{\Delta x}=V \\ \]

-\[ \boxed{\tau=\frac{VQ}{It}} \tag{10.2}\]
+\[ \boxed{\tau=\frac{VQ}{It}}\text{ ,} \tag{10.2}\]

 V = Internal shear force at the cross-section [N, lb]

-t = thickness of the cross-section [m, in.]
+t = Thickness of the cross-section [m, in.]

-This is the shear stress equation, allowing us to calculate the shear stress at any point on a cross-section.
+This is the transverse shear stress equation, allowing us to calculate the transverse shear stress at any point on a cross-section.
 This is often more useful than simply calculating the average shear stress across the entire cross-section.

-Example 10.3 demonstrates calculation of the maximum shear stress in a simply supported beam with a circular cross-section.
+Example 10.3 demonstrates calculation of the maximum transverse shear stress in a simply supported beam with a circular cross-section.

 10.3 Shear Flow